MaximusTitan/aifilmstudio/README.md

-Genx - Generate Images and Videos with AI in seconds.
+AI Film Studio - Generate Images and Videos with AI in seconds.